HPCNow/hpcnow-labs/admin-training/slurm/02-host-and-partitions.md

 ### Prevent mixing architectures

-In order to prevent mixing architectures in the same job, consider to export the following environment variable in /etc/profile.d/slurm.sh
+In order to prevent mixing architectures in the same job, consider exporting the following environment variable in /etc/profile.d/slurm.sh

 ```
 export SBATCH_CONSTRAINT="[hsw|skl|knl]"
 ```

-By default all the jobs will be routed to a unique architecture; unless the user request a specific architecture with ```#SBATCH -C hsw ``` or ```sbatch -C hsw script.sh```
+By default all the jobs will be routed to a unique architecture; unless the user requests a specific architecture with ```#SBATCH -C hsw ``` or ```sbatch -C hsw script.sh```

 ### Restart Slurm Daemons
 Restart the Slurm daemons with the following command line: